-In 2018, our board of directors adopted formal guidelines for ownership of shares of our common stock by our directors.
-These guidelines require our directors to achieve and maintain ownership of shares valued at three times their annual cash retainer within five years of adoption of the policy or election to the Board.
-Shares owned outright and vested in-the-money options (counted at 50% of value) apply towards the calculation of compliance with the guidelines.
-The average tenure of our directors as of December 31, 2020 is approximately 10 years, during which each of them has established an ownership position in the Company, and each of our directors is in compliance with the ownership requirements of the guidelines.
+In 2018, the Board adopted formal guidelines for ownership of shares of our common stock by our directors.
+These guidelines, which were revised in 2021, require our directors to achieve and maintain ownership of shares valued at three times their annual cash retainer within five years of adoption of the policy or election to the Board.
+Shares owned outright and unvested RSUs apply towards the calculation of compliance with the guidelines.
+The average tenure of our directors as of December 31, 2021 is approximately 8 years, during which each of them has established an ownership position in the Company, and each of our directors is in compliance with the ownership requirements of the guidelines.